-Your average shotgun shack (1) is only as wide as the single room it spans, but as long as all the rooms it consecutively contains.
+Your average shotgun shack is only as wide as the single room it spans, but as long as the many rooms it consecutively contains.
 If you’d be so inclined, and if your aim was straight enough, you could fire a shotgun through the entirety of the house and have the bullet exit through the back door without hitting anything.
-That story might say more about relaxed local attitudes towards the use of firearms in a domestic setting than about anything else.

-For another theory holds that ’shotgun’ in this case is a folk-etymological derivative from to-gun, an African type of longhouse that made it to the South (and especially New Orleans) by way of Haiti.
+Another theory holds that ’shotgun’ in this case is a folk-etymological derivative from to-gun, an African type of longhouse that became popularin the South (and especially New Orleans) by way of Haiti.
 Another origin story, explaining the popularity and peculiarity of the shotgun house, at least in New Orleans, is that it derived from a local tax on lot frontage.
-Such a tax, payable pro rata to the street-side width of a property, would have encouraged taxpayers to creative narrow-mindedness when building their house (2).
+Such a tax, payable pro rata to the street-side width of a property, would have encouraged taxpayers to creative narrow-mindedness when building their house (1).

 Similar considerations were at work on the banks of that other great river highway in that other French possession in North America, the Mississippi in Louisiana.
 Since the shape of these long lots is intimately linked to their value, and hence their taxability, it requires no great leap of the imagination to presume that such a frontage tax could be transposed from the banks of a busy river to the sides of a busy street.